A Behavioral Perspective on Models of Linear Dynamical Networks with Manifest Variables: Structural VAR model

 The relation between the incidence matrix $S = \mathcal{M} ( [ X \text{ } -Q ] )$ and the adjacency matrix $A_{\mathrm{svar}}$ leads to an immediate relation between the hypergraph $\mathcal{G}(S)$ and the directed graph $\mathcal{G}_{\mathrm{d}}( A_{\mathrm{svar}})$ of \eqref{eq:VAR}, as discussed in the following example: \begin{exam} Consider a SVAR model

-which can be represented by a directed graph as shown in Fig.~\ref{fig:Var}(a), i.e., signals are vertices and $y_i$ has a directed edge to $y_j$ iff $X_{ji}\not=0$.
-Directed edges from $u$ to $y_j$ can be defined similarly.
+which can be represented by a directed graph as in Fig.~\ref{fig:Var}(a), i.e., signals are vertices and $y_i$ has a directed edge to $y_j$ iff $X_{ji}\not=0$.
+Edges from $u$ to $y_j$ are defined similarly.

 This model also defines an interconnected system $\land_{i=1}^3 \Sigma_i$ of $3$ components with an incidence matrix: